The Ultimate Radiodays Europe 2026 Riga Attendee & Exhibitor Guide

 Many booths will show you tools that improve studio workflows, auto-generate show notes, or enhance visual dashboards.
 These tools are fantastic for saving time.
 But if you want to use AI to generate revenue, you need to look at Spotwise.ai.

-The Trigger: Our AI detects a brand-new advertiser running a campaign on your competitor's station.
+The Trigger: Our AI listens to your competitor stations in real-time and instantly detects when a brand-new advertiser starts running a campaign.

-Your sales rep gets a fully qualified lead before the competitor's ad has even finished airing.
-No manual logs.
+Your sales rep gets a fully qualified, actionable lead before the competitor's ad has even finished airing.
+No manual data entry.
+No hunting for emails on LinkedIn.
 No guesswork.
-No fluff.
+Just pure speed-to-lead.

 Skip the Queue: The expo floor will be crowded.
 Secure a 15-minute slot with our team right now to see the live dashboard in action.